vikingkarwur/FirefoxOS-recipes-application/README.md

 Development
 -----------

-The application is written using HTML and JavaScript.
+The application is written using HTML, JavaScript and jQuery.
 To get the recipes list, the Recipe Puppy public API is used.
+Also, Hammer.js is used to detect user swipes (currently not supported on FirefoxOS, but works on desktop browsers).

 Screenshots
 -----------